Ayushtwentysix/Contact-form/README.md

-# Firebase SDK for Cloud Functions - HTTPS function for Email Trigger
+# Firebase SDK for Cloud Functions - HTTPS function with Email Trigger

-This quickstart demonstrates the functioning of **Firebase SDK for Cloud Functions** with an HTTPS trigger *for sending the emails*.
+This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with an HTTPS trigger *for sending the emails*.

 ## Table of contents
 1. [Introduction](#Introduction)